MergeGuide

 Policies — templates assembled from controls, aligned to specific frameworks (18+ templates including SOC 2, NIST SSDF, OWASP ASVS, and more) or customized for your organization.
 A policy is what gets deployed.
 It defines what your organization checks for, and what evidence gets generated.

 This architecture is what distinguishes AI governance from traditional application security.
 Security tools give you detection rules.
-AI governance gives you the full stack: detection rules mapped to controls, composed into policies, deployed across every layer where developers and AI assistants work.
+AI governance gives you the complete stack: detection rules mapped to controls, composed into policies, deployed across every layer where developers and AI assistants work.

 Prevention Beats Detection.
 Every Time.